carloscabo/gmapz/README.md

       },
       ...

-- The `idx` (index) key helps to identify the marker inside the map, must be unique, but it's not necessary that the idxs are consecutive / sequential.
+- The `idx` (index) key helps to identify the marker inside the map, must be unique.

 - The `iw` parameter defines the info that the marker will show when clicked, a.k.a. `infowindow`.